-Reconstruction of Belt Parkway Bridges
+Belt Parkway Bridges Reconstruction

 In 2009 DOT began reconstruction of seven bridges and their approaches on the Belt Parkway.
 These bridges, over Bay Ridge Avenue, Nostrand Avenue, Gerritsen Inlet, Mill Basin, Paerdegat Basin, Rockaway Parkway, and Fresh Creek Basin Bridges, all are original structures, built beginning in 1939.
 These bridges have outlived their useful lives and must be replaced.

-Learn more on the project's Facebook page
+Learn more on the Belt Parkway Bridges project's Facebook page

 Brooklyn Bridge Rehabilitation

 DOT is currently rehabilitating, repairing and re-striping of the ramps and approaches to the Brooklyn Bridge, to improve safety and reduce congestion along both the Brooklyn-side and Manhattan-side approaches, particularly from the FDR Drive.
 In addition, the entire bridge will be repainted to prevent steel corrosion.

 Learn more about the Brooklyn Bridge Rehabilitation project